There are thousands of things that can make people happy.

 Everyone wants to feel valued.

 People want to be treated equally no matter of their race, religion, gender, age, or other characters.
 People appreciate and value companies who respect diversities and are socially responsible.
-These kinds of things give human touch to your company.
+These kinds of things give a human touch to your company.

 Listen to your people!